appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 {{filterBusinessReviews.data.map((item, index)=>{return {x:moment(item.date).format("L"), y:item.stars}})}}
 ```

-Awesome!
+Ayousome!
 You should see all the data plotted on the chart widget.
 Similarly, you can plot the other ratings by clicking on the **`ADD SERIES`** option.
 The video below demonstrates how to add series to your chart.

 <VideoEmbed host="youtube" videoId="fIBjUCBL6wA" title="Customizing Chart Widget" caption="Customizing Chart Widget"/>